Public Sex

 In practice

-It is expressed mostly as a popular fantasy and as occasional opportunistic encounters with a partner, typically in secluded outdoor spots or vehicles rather than crowded areas.
-The emphasis is usually on privacy-within-publicness: choosing places where the possibility of being seen exists but actual exposure of uninvolved people does not.
+It is expressed mostly as a fantasy and, far less often, as opportunistic encounters with a partner in secluded outdoor spots or vehicles rather than crowded areas.
+The emphasis is on privacy-within-publicness: somewhere the possibility of being seen exists but no uninvolved person actually does.
+The lower-risk expressions keep the interest entirely lawful — a garden or balcony that is not overlooked, private land, a members-only venue where everyone present has opted in, or the fantasy on its own.
+Legal exposure rises steeply with genuine publicness, and it is the setting rather than the act that creates it.
 The interest scales from a one-off novelty to a recurring preference, and overlaps with broader appetites for spontaneity and new settings.

 Psychology